 One of the important lessons of Johns’ story is that you don’t have to be old and fat to have sleep apnea.
 While it’s true that obesity and age are linked to sleep apnea risk, increasingly high numbers of young, fit people are developing the condition.
 It relates, at least in part, to developmental jaw changes that make a narrow, constricted airway more common.
 A narrow airway is more likely to collapse at night, which is what causes obstructive sleep apnea, the most common form of the condition.

 Since the jaw and the airway develop together, having a less-developed jaw can put you at risk for sleep apnea.

 Treatment Alternatives to CPAP in Detroit

 Johns was prescribed CPAP for his sleep apnea.
 This is the most common treatment, but it’s not the only treatment.
 In fact, it’s not always the one that works best, because about half of all people on CPAP don’t use it regularly or long-term.

 Oral appliance therapy (OAT) is a more comfortable, convenient treatment for sleep apnea, and it works great for people with narrow airways related to jaw development.

 If you are looking for an alternative to CPAP to treat your sleep apnea, a second opinion can tell if you’re a candidate for OAT.
-Please call (248) 480-0085 today for an appointment with sleep dentist Dr. Haddad at the Michigan Center for TMJ & Sleep Wellness in Troy, MI.
+Please call (248) 480-0085 today for an appointment with sleep dentist Dr. Haddad at the Michigan Center for TMJ & Sleep Wellness in Rochester Hills.